top of page

 2. What is your specialization?

 I write about all the stuff no one else wants to.
 For example, I literally squealed with delight when Municipal Sewer and Water Magazine called and asked if I could write for them.
 Who in their right mind wouldn’t want to know the inner workings of your sewer and water systems?!
-(Hint: You can always get me to say yes to your project if there is a plant tour thrown into the deal.)
+(Pro tip: You can always get me to say yes to your project if there is a plant tour thrown into the deal.)

 My areas of expertise are engineered systems, advanced materials, robotics, manufacturing, water and waste treatment, SaaS, PaaS, IaaS, (all the aaSes), particularly if you are marketing your systems to the above industries.